COVID-19 Frequently Asked Questions

 What are you doing to keep patients that might be sick away from others?

 Strict screening protocols are in place.
-We are asking all visitors who signs or symptoms of an acute respiratory illness or the flu or been in contact with someone who has had a respiratory illness to re-schedule their appointment.
+We are rescheduling all visitors who have signs or symptoms of an acute respiratory illness or the flu or have been in contact with someone who has had a respiratory illness.
 When visitors arrive at the office, they are again screened.
 In addition, their body temperature is taken as is their oxygen saturation level.

 Any staff member that has signs or symptoms of an acute respiratory illness or the flu must stay at home.
-Temperatures will be taken on Dr. Maranon and all staff twice a day.
+Temperatures are taken on Dr. Maranon and all staff twice a day.

 Lastly, visitors to the office must follow strict cough and sneeze protocols by using a tissue to cover their mouths and then washing their hands.

 How do you know if a patient might have the coronavirus?

 At this point, we cannot know.
 What we are doing is following the recommendations of the CDC.
 The CDC has recommended a number of questions to ask patients when they are scheduling and also when they arrive at the office.
 Based on those answers, we are hoping to identify those patients that might possibly be infected and are not scheduling then.
 Those individuals are referred to their primary care physician for evaluation.